knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsChallengesApi.md

 <a name="updatechallenge"></a>
 # **UpdateChallenge**
-> ModelChallengeResource UpdateChallenge (long? id, ModelChallengeResource challengeResource)
+> ChallengeResource UpdateChallenge (long? id, ChallengeResource challengeResource)

 Update a challenge